Unvaccinated and unmasked: The silent danger

 While in many parts of the U.S. businesses have reopened, and mask mandates and social distancing guidelines have been lifted, behaviors that unvaccinated Americans can safely engage in at this stage of the pandemic remain largely unchanged.

-The current thought is that between 70 and 90 percent of the U.S. population would need to be vaccinated against COVID-19 to reach herd immunity.
+The current thought is that between 70 and 90% of the U.S. population would need to be vaccinated against COVID-19 to reach herd immunity.
 Right now, the U.S. has reached a milestone of half of all U.S. adults fully vaccinated against the virus.

 Even now, with vast numbers of adults being vaccinated, we are still seeing new infections and, unfortunately, new hospitalizations and deaths.
 Of importance, these hospitalizations and deaths are overwhelmingly among adults who have not been vaccinated.